pancongliang/openshift/storage/minio/readme.md

   oc get pod,route -n ${NAMESPACE}
   ```

-#### Options B: Deploying MinIO with Local volume as the Backend Storage
+#### Options B: Deploying Minio with Local volume as the Backend Storage

-* First specify the worker node where minio pv/pod is located, and then create the local volume and minio.
+* First specify the worker node where Minio pv/pod is located, and then create the local volume and Minio.

   ```
   export NAMESPACE="minio"